prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 #### Step 5: Make an Ad Request

 Now you should just make a regular AdMob's ad request.
-Evetything else will be handled by GMA SDK and prebid adapters.
+Everything else will be handled by GMA SDK and prebid adapters.

 ## Interstitial API